Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression

 {\sc Step 4.
 Conclusion of the Proof by Generalizing to Unit Cube. } It follows from the above {\sc Step 1} -- {\sc Step 3} that for arbitrary $\Delta \in (0,1/(3K)]$, we can find a ReLU network $g^\dagger_{\Delta}$ with width $N^\dagger_\Delta \lesssim N$, depth $L^\dagger_\Delta \lesssim 1$ and weights bounded by $B^\dagger_\Delta \lesssim N^4 \lor \Delta^{-2}$ such that

-In this step, we consider to use Lemma \ref{lemma:approx-extend} and \ref{lemma:midfunc} to build $g^\dagger$ from $g^\dagger_\Delta$ with some suitable $\Delta$ such that the above approximation error bound holds for all the $\bx \in [0,1]^d$.
+In this step, we consider using Lemma \ref{lemma:approx-extend} and \ref{lemma:midfunc} to build $g^\dagger$ from $g^\dagger_\Delta$ with some suitable $\Delta$ such that the above approximation error bound holds for all the $\bx \in [0,1]^d$.
 It follows from the definition of $(\beta, C)$-smooth function that

 Setting $\Delta=N^{-2(\beta\lor 1)/d} \land (3K)^{-1}$, we have This implies that we can use Lemma \ref{lemma:approx-extend} with $f=g$, $g=g^\dagger_\Delta$, $\Delta$ and $\epsilon\lesssim N^{-2\beta/d}$ to construct a function $\phi: \mathbb{R}^d \to \mathbb{R}$ based on $g^\dagger_\Delta$ satisfying